bakdata/streams-bootstrap/README.md

 - `--error-topic`: A topic to write errors to

-- `--extra-input-topics`: Additional named input topics if you need to specify multiple topics with different message types (`<String=String>[,<String=String>...]`)
+- `--named-input-topics`: Additional named input topics if you need to specify multiple topics with different message types (`<String=String>[,<String=String>...]`)

-- `--extra-input-patterns`: Additional named input patterns if you need to specify multiple topics with different message types (`<String=String>[,<String=String>...]`)
+- `--named-input-patterns`: Additional named input patterns if you need to specify multiple topics with different message types (`<String=String>[,<String=String>...]`)

-- `--extra-output-topics`: Additional named output topics if you need to specify multiple topics with different message types (`String=String>[,<String=String>...]`)
+- `--named-output-topics`: Additional named output topics if you need to specify multiple topics with different message types (`String=String>[,<String=String>...]`)

 - `--volatile-group-instance-id`: Whether the group instance id is volatile, i.e., it will change on a Streams shutdown.